 Best time to avoid crowds

-The best time to avoid crowds in Glacier National Park is mid-September to mid-October.
+The best time to avoid crowds in Glacier National Park is from mid-September to mid-October.

-Over the past couple of summers, Glacier has set new records for visitors.
-From June to July, the park sees more than 2.5 million visitors.
+Over the past couple of summers (pre Covid-19), Glacier has set new records for visitors.
+From June to August, the park sees more than 2 million visitors.
 While the number of visitors in the park begins to decline after Labor Day, it’s still busy through the first couple weeks of September.

 By the latter half of September, those numbers drop dramatically.
-Just 75,000 people visit the park in October.
+Less than 100,000 people visit the park in October.
 From mid-September to mid-October, temperatures are still warm enough to enjoy the park’s attractions with much smaller crowds.

 If you want to enjoy this road in its entirety, you’ll need to go during the warmer months.
 If you do elect to drive this road later in the year, make sure to check the National Park Service’s site for road conditions.